 Too many fallen leaves can upset the balance in a pond.
 If you have a problem with leaves blowing into your pond in autumn, you may want to consider netting your pond, to prevent the leaves from entering the water and decomposing.
 Netting ponds has never appealed to me, as I’m not a fan of net (wildlife often get trapped in netting), but this is a useful precaution that saves additional work over autumn and winter.

 Another option is to install a pond skimmer in your pond, to collect leaves, pine needles, and other debris as they land on the surface of the water.
 Pond skimmers can be really effective; they operate continuously and keep the surface of the water clear.
-I’m using the Oase AquaSkim 20 in my pond, it’s brilliant!
+(Update: I was using the Oase AquaSkim 20 in my pond, but I’ve stopped using this product now after finding a dead newt in the basket).

 I’d always recommend that you collect up fallen rose leaves.
 A fungal disease called Rose Black Spot or Black Spot (also known by its scientific name of Diplocarpon rosae) is a common affliction of roses; affected plants display black markings on their leaves and stems, which is often paired with patches of yellow discolouration.
 The leaves of affected roses often turn yellow and drop early.
 Plants with black spot will lose one or two leaves here and there, from the summertime onwards.
 Black spot spoils the appearance of roses, but it also weakens the vigour of infected plants.